joannakl/ossd/_includes/daily/week11.markdown

 Update your blog for this week:

--reflect on our discussion about the Cathedral and the Bazaar; which one is your favorite _lesson_?
+- reflect on our discussion about the Cathedral and the Bazaar; which one is your favorite _lesson_?
 - reflect on the stand up reports for the other project groups; how is your group work going?